About Spiritual Care

-MedStar Washington Hospital Center formed from the merger of three historic Washington hospitals, General Dispensary and Emergency Hospital (founded May 7, 1871); Garfield Memorial Hospital (founded May 18, 1882) and Episcopal Eye, Ear and Throat Hospital (founded Jan.
+MedStar Washington Hospital Center was formed from the merger of three historic Washington, D.C. hospitals, General Dispensary and Emergency Hospital (founded May 7, 1871); Garfield Memorial Hospital (founded May 18, 1882) and Episcopal Eye, Ear and Throat Hospital (founded Jan.
 18, 1897).
-The Hospital Center celebrated its 50th anniversary on March 10, 2008.
+The Hospital Center celebrated its 59th anniversary on March 10, 2017.

-A not-for-profit, 926-bed acute care teaching and research hospital based in Northwest Washington, D.C., MedStar Washington Hospital Center is the largest private hospital in the nation's capital, and among the 100 largest hospitals in the United States.
-As the flagship facility for the MedStar Health system, it is consistently rated among the nation's top hospitals.
+A not-for-profit, 912-bed major teaching and research hospital based in Northwest Washington, D.C., MedStar Washington Hospital Center is the largest private hospital in the nation's capital, and among the 100 largest hospitals in the United States.

 The Hospital Center is home to the MedStar Heart & Vascular Institute, a national leader in the research, diagnosis and treatment of cardiovascular disease.
-It operates the only Joint Commission-accredited Comprehensive Stroke Center in the District, and provides the latest in cancer treatment and therapies at Washington Cancer Institute.
+It operates the Washington Region's first Joint Commission-certified Comprehensive Stroke Center in the District and provides the latest in cancer treatment and therapies at Washington Cancer Institute.
 The Hospital Center is also home to the region's only adult Burn Center and to MedSTAR, a nationally-verified level I trauma center with a state-of-the-art fleet of helicopters and ambulances.

 At the founding of the Hospital Center, pastoral care was part of the standards of care.
 Clinical Pastoral Education (CPE) was initially accredited at the hospital in April 1977.
-Currently, the Department of Spiritual Care, with five FTEs, provides summer and extended units of CPE; a 12 month, four units, residency; and a Supervisor Education Student residency.
+Currently, the Department of Spiritual Care, provides spring, summer, fall and extended units of CPE; a 12 month, three units, residency; and Certified Educator Candidate training.

-Based on an educational model for spiritual care service delivery, four stipend/employed chaplain residents provide the majority of day-to-day patient spiritual care coverage.
-They also function as team administrative chaplains for student interns and Howard University Divinity School Pastoral Care Practicum students.
-The resident and intern chaplains also serve on specific units as the primary chaplain/spiritual caregiver, and provide coverage of a significant portion of the 24/7 spiritual care on-calls shifts.
+Based on an educational model for spiritual care service delivery, chaplain residents provide the majority of day-to-day patient spiritual care coverage.
+They also function as team administrative chaplains for student practicum students.
+The resident and intern chaplains also serve on specific units as the primary chaplain/spiritual caregiver and provide coverage of a significant portion of the 24/7 spiritual care on-call shifts.

-The department also utilizes on an as-needed basis a cadre of former CPE students as contract on-call chaplains.
+The department also utilizes a cadre of former CPE students as contract on-call chaplains.
 Spiritual Care also has a number of volunteer-designated pastoral care givers/chaplains, who are called upon to visit persons from their specific faith group, for example, an Episcopal priest, Jehovah’s Witness, etc. In addition, the department provides administrative/budget oversight for a contract chaplain designated for the hospital’s two mental health units.

 Pastoral Care Services

 The Spiritual Care Department represents a variety of faith traditions and seeks to provide special events and services that give observance to the importance of spirituality and faith in healing.
-Chaplains provide spiritual and emotional support to you and your family on request.
-A chaplain can be contacted at any time by notifying your unit clerk or nurse.
+Chaplains provide spiritual and emotional support to patients and their loved ones upon request.
+A chaplain can be contacted at any time by calling 202-877-7138.